yjose/elazizi.com/src/content/blog/2023-10-24-add-comments-to-astro-blog.md

 Make sure to select the `Discussion title contains page URL` option for mapping the embedding page and the embedded discussion.

-The last options is to configure the discussion category, the appearance and loading approach:
+The last options is to configure the discussion category, the appearance, and the loading approach:

 - For the category, select the category you created earlier: `Blog Post Comments.`
 - For the appearance, choose the `Transparent Dark` theme.
 (You can explore other options that match your website theme, but I personally found this one to be the best as I use a dark theme for my blog.)